 The AGPCNP program faculty identify and coordinate clinical training residencies for students in a variety of settings, such as, at UCSF and San Francisco General Hospital (SFGH), San Francisco Department of Public Health, Veterans Administration, Kaiser Permanente, long-term care facilities, worksite occupational health clinics, and private practices.
 Our program requires a minimum of 570 clinical residency hours.
 Summer session clinical residencies are available.
 The 2nd summer session is required for all AGPCNP generalist and AGPCNP HIV-AIDS students.

 The AGPCNP curriculum offers students the flexibility to take a minor if desired.
 For information, click on the minor of interest:

 - AGPCNP Curriculum (2016-17, subject to change): AGPCNP and AGPCNP HIV Curriculum 2016-2017 Revised November 11, 2016.pdf

 There will be a REQUIRED Advanced Health Assessment Skills lab before the official start date in September 2017.
-While the dates are yet to be determined, the dates will likely be during the weeks of Sept.
-11 and 18.
-All days of these weeks should be held.
+The dates are September 9, 11, 14, 18, and 20; all of these days should be held.
 Furthermore, all students will be REQUIRED to attend MS orientation and the AGPCNP orientation.
 This will likely be held the week of September 18, 2017.
 Matriculated students should not make any vacation, wedding, or work plans during this time.

 Due to the current significant delays in processing licensure paperwork at the California Board of Registered Nursing (BRN), if you are planning to apply for endorsement (reciprocity) into California as an RN from another state, U.S. Territory, or Canada, we highly recommend you submit your RN application to the BRN as soon as you find out the status of your acceptance into the program.